Skip to content

 The Andes in Peru

 A mighty section of the Andes traverses Peru from north to south.
 Snow-capped peaks, glacial lakes, volcanic cones in the south, and fertile highland basins characterize the landscape.
-The altitudinal zones range from sea level to almost 7,000 meters, which strongly influences agriculture, construction, and daily routines.

 Costa: Coast, Desert, River Oases

 Rivers that originate in the Andes and flow to the coast are of great importance.
 Along these rivers lie the most important agricultural areas of the Costa, often with irrigation.
-Cities, ports, and transport routes are also concentrated in these corridors.

-Typical landscapes of the Costa
+Typical Landscapes of the Costa

-• Deserts and gravel plains with very sparse vegetation
+Deserts and gravel plains with very sparse vegetation.

-• River valleys as green islands with intensive agriculture
+River valleys as green islands with intensive agriculture.

-• Coastal hills with seasonal fog zones
+Coastal hills with seasonal fog zones.

 Sierra: Highlands, Valleys, Altiplano